Culture, Creativity and Entrepreneurship MA

 Our graduates have pursued a range of careers that reflect this diversity.
 They’ve joined international consultancy firms and social enterprises as research associates, become project managers in arts and cultural organisations or worked as policy managers and advisers within cultural policy bodies.

-Others have gone on to work in public policy, urban regeneration, community development, teaching and more – and some have also set up their own businesses, either during or soon after the course.
+Others have gone on to work in public policy, urban regeneration, community development, teaching and more.
+Some graduates set up their own businesses in associated industry sectors, either during or soon after completing the course.

 Many other graduates have continued with their research and progressed to PhD study.
 There is a wide variety of careers and employability support available across the University to help you with your career.